If God loves us so much, why does He let us suffer?

 Proverbs 29:18 states, “Where there is no vision, the people perish…” As awful as some people’s experiences are, we must remember that we are alive, we know how to love, and we have a wealth of experience that may someday be used to assist others.
 The sun comes up every day emphatically showing us that there is renewal and that night does not last forever.

-God made us in His image, meaning we have free will, as He does not want robots, but rather, beings that can choose right and love one another and Him.
+God made us in His image, meaning we have free will, as He does not want robots, but rather, beings who can choose right and love Him and each other.
 Therefore, once the first sin occurred due to lack of experience in seeing its effects, God allowed man enough experience with free will to thoroughly hate evil in hopes that all will choose to be helped to learn righteousness in the kingdom when all will be resurrected from death with opportunity to live forever on the eventually perfected earth.